tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 I focused on this broken windows theory in the current paper, but I also thought about other impacts on posture.
-Anecdotes suggest that public toilets tend to be dirtier than private toilets, or people or at least more concerned with sanitation at public toilets than at private toilets [^cai1998], so we might expect that a more public toilet would effect posture similarly to how a more dirty toilet would.
+Anecdotes suggest that public toilets tend to be dirtier than private toilets, or people or at least more concerned with sanitation at public toilets than at private toilets  (Cai & You, 1998) , so we might expect that a more public toilet would effect posture similarly to how a more dirty toilet would.